- Hi! I am Vhonani Ndwambi, a proud South African and Chartered Accountant from SAICA (The South African Institute of Chartered Accountants).

 2014 1st Attempt CTA: Failed

-- The fails continued to the 2nd semester until the end of the year.
-CTA humbled me and I had officially encountered my first official academic fail.
+- The failures continued to the 2nd semester until the end of the year.
+CTA humbled me and I officially encountered my first official academic failure.
 In 2014, I received the official news that I would be repeating my CTA.

-- I emailed my bursary holder (KPMG) and informed them of the fail and that I wanted to go back and repeat CTA.
-I received an email from my bursary indicating that due to my poor performance I can go back to varsity but I was placed on probation.
+- I emailed my bursary holder (KPMG) and informed them of the failure and that I wanted to go back and repeat CTA.
+I received an email from my bursary indicating that due to my poor performance, I can go back to varsity but I was placed on probation.
 This meant that they would reassess my bursary depending on my performance!

 2015 Second Attempt CTA: Passed